Johannes-Gross/Time-Series-Library/README.md

 bash ./scripts/short_term_forecast/TimesNet_M4.sh --mode causal
 ```

-Here, and by using the mode option for our arguments we can force the TimesNet model to make use of the appropriate causality mode.
-We make a distinction between using a causal TimesNet model and one that make no use of causal structure.
+Here, and by using the mode option for our arguments, we can force the TimesNet model to use the appropriate causality mode.
+We distinguish between using a causal TimesNet model and one that makes no use of causal structure.

-4. Develop your own model.

-- Add the model file to the folder `./models`.
-You can follow the `./models/Transformer.py`.
-- Include the newly added model in the `Exp_Basic.model_dict` of  `./exp/exp_basic.py`.
-- Create the corresponding scripts under the folder `./scripts`.